Privacy Policy - Bounce Teachers

 7. Cookies

 We may obtain data about you from cookies.
 These small text files are placed on your computer by websites that you visit.
-They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.
+They are widely used to make websites work, or work more efficiently, as well as to provide information to the owners of the site.
 Cookies also enable us to deliver more personalised content.

 Most web browsers allow some control of most cookies through the browser settings.
 Please note that in a few cases some of our website features may not function if you remove cookies from your browser.